-Very few Norwegians, if anybody, speak the way a text is written, whether it's in Bokmål or Nynorsk.
-Instead they make use of local dialects.
+Very few Norwegians, if anybody, speak the way a text is written, whether it is in Bokmål or Nynorsk.
+Instead, they make use of local dialects.
 For Norwegians the dialect makes up an important part of their identity, and by listening to a person's dialect one can in most cases determine with good accuracy from which part of the country he or she comes from.
-Beginners to the Norwegian language might find some dialects hard to understand, but Norwegians are understanding and speak closer to the written language if they notice you don't understand them.
+Beginners to the Norwegian language might find some dialects hard to understand, but Norwegians are understanding and speak closer to the written language if they notice people who do not understand them.

 English in Norway

 Most Norwegians speak English fluently.
-Children start learning English in kinder garden and at school, so even the smaller children often speaks a bit of English.
-Therefore you should not worry about coming to Norway without speaking the native tongue.
+Children start learning English in kindergarten and at school, so even the smaller children often speak a bit of English.
+Therefore, you should not worry about coming to Norway without speaking the native tongue.
 Many Norwegians also speak German, French or Spanish.

 Norwegians love to talk about the weather.
-But it’s not very strange.
+But it is not very strange.
 Weather in Norway is dramatic and changes very fast, and it can often completely change the options for what is possible to do outdoors on any given day.

 Four seasons in one day

 Norway is often regarded as a cold and wet country.
-Though this is true in some regions, Norway’s climate is wildly different from region to region and season to season, and the entire coastline is greatly warmed by the Gulf Stream.
+Though this is true in some regions, Norway’s climate is wildly different from region to region and season to season.
+The entire coastline is greatly warmed by the Gulf Stream.

 Most of Norway south of Trondheim is a temperate climate.
 This means that southerly inland climates are dry and very cold in the winter and quite hot in the summertime.
 The North can be pretty cold and wet except for the brief summer months.
 Coastal climates in the south are mild and wet in all seasons.